-Download Wavier (http://admissions.gfcmsu.edu/documents/ VeteransFeeWaiverApp.pdf)
+Download Wavier (http://catalog.gfcmsu.edu/student-services/financial-aid/tuition-waivers/ FINAL_Honorably_Discharged_Veteran_Tuition_Waiver_web_acc.pdf)

 Tuition is waived for certain honorably discharged veterans who served with the United States Armed Forces in specified time periods and are currently residents of the State of Montana according to the Board of Regents residency policy.
 A provision of this policy states that the fee waiver shall not apply to persons who qualify under federal laws granting educational benefits to veterans.
 Application forms are available from the Financial Aid Office.
 Recipients of this fee waiver are subject to satisfactory academic progress requirements.
 Fee waivers are available for War Orphans and dependents of prisoners of war.
 Direct inquiries to the Financial Aid Office.